phoenixframework/phoenix/C_routing.md

 Remember in the [Overview Guide](http://www.phoenixframework.org/docs/overview) when we described plugs as being stacked and executable in a pre-determined order, like a pipeline?
 Now we're going to take a closer look at how these plug stacks work in the router.

 Pipelines are simply plugs stacked up together in a specific order and given a name.
 They allow us to customize behaviors and transformations related to the handling of requests.
 Phoenix provides us with some default pipelines for a number of common tasks.
-In turn we can customize them as well as creating new pipelines to meet our needs.
+In turn we can customize them as well as create new pipelines to meet our needs.

 A newly generated Phoenix application defines two pipelines called `:browser` and `:api`.
 We'll get to those in a minute, but first we need to talk about the plug stack in the Endpoint plugs.

 #####The Endpoint Plugs

-The endpoint is the boundary where all requests start, thereby exposing the application interface to the underlying web services.
-It has three responsibilities:

-- Provide a wrapper for starting and stopping the endpoint as part of a supervision tree.
-- Define an initial plug pipeline to which requests are sent.
-- Host web specific configuration for your application.

 Older versions of Phoenix defined a third pipeline `:before`.
 Its purpose was to organize all the plugs common to every request, and make sure they were executed first, before the `:browser` or `:api` pipelines.
 Currently, the Endpoint has taken over this responsibility.
 These Endpoint plugs do quite a lot of work.
 Here they are in order.